 Professor Scott Williams

 Professor Scott Williams is a radiation oncologist at the Peter MacCallum Cancer Centre, Melbourne, Australia, and is Associate Professor at the University of Melbourne.
 He has worked exclusively in uro-oncology his entire career, with a constant focus on prostate cancer research.
 His research projects include radiation biology, functional imaging, statistical modelling, supportive care and psycho-oncology, and several basic science projects related to the molecular biology and immunology of radiation therapy.
-He is the chair of the prostate cancer subcommittee of the Australian and New Zealand Urogenital and Prostate Cancer Trials Group (ANZUP), which is Australia’s only multidisciplinary collaborative trials group for urological cancers.
+Scott is the chair of the prostate cancer subcommittee of the Australian and New Zealand Urogenital and Prostate Cancer Trials Group (ANZUP), which is Australia’s only multidisciplinary collaborative trials group for urological cancers.
 He is involved in managing multiple research projects, including being Principal Investigator for the ANZUP ENZARAD trial - a global phase III trial of radiation and hormone therapy in high risk prostate cancer.
-He is a member of several national advisory bodies that have a focus on urogenital malignancies including PCFA, as well as being a long-term member of his institutions’ ethics committee.
+Scott is a member of several national advisory bodies that have a focus on urogenital malignancies including PCFA, as well as being a long-term member of his institutions’ ethics committee.
 He serves as a reviewer for many international journals and grant funding bodies, as well as the scientific committee of the Cancer Council of Victoria.

 Professor David Waugh

 Professor David Waugh is Head of School, Biomedical Sciences, Queensland University of Technology, and Professor of Molecular Oncology and Therapeutics.
-His primary research interest lies in understanding the importance of inflammatory signals and how they contribute to the initiation and progression of prostate cancers.
+David's primary research interest lies in understanding the importance of inflammatory signals and how they contribute to the initiation and progression of prostate cancers.
 His work has determined the importance of specific inflammatory chemokine proteins in underpinning the aggressive behaviour of a major population of prostate cancers.
 Current research is focusing on how inhibiting these signals may constitute new opportunities to improve outcomes for patients with advanced prostate cancer.

 Past members of the Research Advisory Committee: